Dolly Parton: 1976–1986: A broader audience

-In 1978, Parton won a Grammy Award for Best Female Country Vocal Performance for her Here You Come Again album.
-She continued to have hits with "Heartbreaker" (1978), "Baby I'm Burning" (1979) and "You're the Only One" (1979), all of which charted in the pop Top 40 and topped the country chart.
-"Sweet Summer Lovin'" (1979) became the first Parton single in two years to not top the country chart, although it did reach the Top 10.
-During this period, her visibility continued to increase with multiple television appearances.
-A highly publicized candid interview on a Barbara Walters Special in 1977, timed to coincide with Here You Come Agains release, was followed by appearances in 1978 on Cher's ABC television special and her own joint special with Carol Burnett on CBS, Dolly & Carol in Nashville.
+In 1978, Parton won a Grammy Award for Best Female Country Vocal Performance for her album Here You Come Again.
+She continued to have success with "Heartbreaker" (1978), "Baby I'm Burnin'" (1979), and "You're the Only One" (1979), all of which charted in the pop Top 40 and topped the country chart.
+"Sweet Summer Lovin'" (1979) became her first single in two years not to top the country chart, though it reached the Top10.
+Her visibility increased with numerous television appearances.
+Parton submitted to a highly publicized candid interview on a Barbara Walters Special in 1977, timed to coincide with Here You Come Agains release, against her friends' advice.
+Walters was dismissive, saying "You don't have to look like this," and asking "Do you ever feel that you're a joke?"
+Parton indicated that she was deliberately in control of her image and replied, smiling, "The joke's on the public.
+I know exactly what I'm doing and I can change it at any time...
+I'm sure of myself.
+I'm sure of my talent."

+In 1978 she appeared on Cher's ABC television special and her own joint CBS special with Carol Burnett, Dolly & Carol in Nashville.

-Parton served as one of three co-hosts (along with Roy Clark and Glen Campbell) on the CBS special Fifty Years of Country Music.
-In 1979, Parton hosted the NBC special The Seventies: An Explosion of Country Music, performed live at the Ford Theatre in Washington, D.C. and whose audience included President Jimmy Carter.
-Her commercial success grew in 1980, with three consecutive country chart number-one hits: the Donna Summer-written "Starting Over Again", "Old Flames Can't Hold a Candle to You" and "9 to 5", which topped the country and pop charts in early 1981.
-She had another Top 10 single that year with "Making Plans" from the 1980 album with Porter Wagoner, released as part of a lawsuit settlement between the pair.
+Parton served as one of three co-hosts, along with Roy Clark and Glen Campbell, on the CBS special Fifty Years of Country Music.
+In 1979, she hosted the NBC special The Seventies: An Explosion of Country Music at Ford's Theatre in Washington, DC, a performance attended by President Jimmy Carter.
+Her commercial success grew in 1980, with three consecutive No.1 country hits: "Starting Over Again", "Old Flames Can't Hold a Candle to You", and "9to5", which topped both the country and the pop charts in early 1981.
+She had another Top10 single that year with "Making Plans" from her 1980 album with Wagoner, released as part of a lawsuit settlement between the pair.